bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

-            If you do not desire to actually compile the kernel, you can interrupt the build process (CTRL-C) just after the SPLIT line, because at that time, the files you need will be are ready.
+            If you do not desire to actually compile the kernel, you can interrupt the build process (CTRL-C) just after the SPLIT line, because at that time, the files you need are ready.
             Now you can turn back to the directory of your module and compile it: It will be built exactly according to your current kernel settings, and it will load into it without any errors.

    .. container:: outline-2
-      :name: outline-container-orgf76392e
+      :name: outline-container-org1f021de

       .. rubric:: 5.
 Preliminaries
-         :name: orgf76392e
+         :name: org1f021de

       .. container:: outline-text-2
          :name: text-5

       .. container:: outline-3
-         :name: outline-container-orgb430813
+         :name: outline-container-org02ee1a5

          .. rubric:: 5.1.
 How modules begin and end
-            :name: orgb430813
+            :name: org02ee1a5

          .. container:: outline-text-3
             :name: text-5-1